IVR Benefits

 There are various tools that can help with contact center agent evaluation, such as:

-• Real-time analytics and reporting software: Tools for real-time performance monitoring leverage data from throughout your contact center to ensure you can proactively evaluate crucial metrics.
+- Real-time analytics and reporting software: Tools for real-time performance monitoring leverage data from throughout your contact center to ensure you can proactively evaluate crucial metrics.
 They can instantly provide insights into AHTs, customer satisfaction scores, and more, and even alert supervisors when performance levels drop.
+(Learn more about real-time call center analytics.)

-• CRM software: Customer relationship management software doesn’t just track customer interactions and store data.
+- CRM software: Customer relationship management software doesn’t just track customer interactions and store data.
 These tools can also provide quick insight into customer satisfaction rates, sentiment, and responses to survey requests.
-Aligning your CRM software with your contact center can help agents and supervisors keep track of net promoter scores, customer effort scores, and more.
+Integrating your CRM software with your contact center can help agents and supervisors keep track of net promoter scores, customer effort scores, and more.
+(Discover how a CRM integration can improve customer experiences.)

-• Workforce management software: Workforce management or WFM software gives you valuable insights into schedule adherence, agent utilization, contact center occupancy and more.
-Some intuitive tools can even optimize resource utilization, by recommending schedules and staffing arrangements based on real-time and historic data.
+- Workforce management software: Workforce management or WFM software gives you valuable insights into schedule adherence, agent utilization, contact center occupancy and more.
+Some tools can even optimize resource utilization, by recommending schedules and staffing arrangements based on real-time and historical data.
+(Explore contact center workforce management tools.)

-• Quality monitoring tools: Quality monitoring tools offer access to recording, evaluation, and analytical resources for tracking agent performance.
-They can allow supervisors to listen to and evaluate calls in real time without alerting a customer or agent.
-They can also ensure that you’re adhering to compliance and security regulations.
+- Quality monitoring tools: Quality monitoring tools offer access to recording, evaluation, and analytical resources for tracking agent performance.
+They can allow supervisors to listen and evaluate calls in real time without alerting a customer or agent.
+They can also ensure that your organization is adhering to compliance and security regulations.
+(Learn more about contact center recording and agent evaluations.)

-• Speech analytics tools: AI-powered speech analytics software can draw data from customer interactions.
+- Speech analytics tools: AI-powered speech analytics software can draw data from customer interactions.
 They can help companies identify customer intent and sentiment and provide agents with real-time insights into how to improve the outcomes of a conversation.
+(See how AI-powered speech analytics improves performance.)

 Tips and Best Practices for Improving Agent Performance